ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Description ==
-An easy to use WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your web-site.
+An easy to use and lightweight WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your web-site.

 [SpecificFeeds.com](http://www.specificfeeds.com) allows your visitors to receive messages from your Blog/RSS Feed by email.
 It's 100% free and also has several other benefits.